beiller/beiller.github.io/resume.md

 <a href="https://www.linkedin.com/in/bill-hamilton-42b53325/">https://www.linkedin.com/in/bill-hamilton-42b53325/</a><br/>
 <a href="https://beiller.github.io/resume.html">https://beiller.github.io/resume.html</a><br/>

-## OBJECTIVE
-Seeking a leadership role where I can leverage my expertise to drive organizational growth, enhance development practices, and deliver high-quality software products.

 ## PROFESSIONAL SUMMARY
 - Veteran engineering manager with a long-standing career in software development, including 4+ years leading highly technical teams to deliver complex software solutions.
 - Proven ability to drive cross-functional collaboration, optimize processes that reduce costs, and ensure the timely delivery of projects.